 A conviction as a Peeping Tom is considered a sex crime requiring that you register with the sexual offender registry.
 This cam limit your options for work and housing for years to come.

-Call for a Free Consultation With A Wagoner Criminal Defense Attorney
+Free Consultation: Wagoner Criminal Defense Attorney